List of submissions to the 83rd Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 83rd Academy Awards for Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 The deadline for all countries to send in their submissions was 1 October 2010.
 The submitted motion pictures must be first released theatrically in their respective countries between 1 October 2009, and 30 September 2010.
 In total, 66 countries submitted films for consideration, including first-time submissions from Greenland and Ethiopia.
 A shortlist of nine semi-finalists was announced on 19 January 2011.
 The final list of five nominees was announced on 25 January 2011, at the Samuel Goldwyn Theater in Los Angeles.

-The Danish entry, In a Better World, was announced as the winner at the 83rd Academy Awards on 27 February 2011.
+Denmark won the award for the third time with In a Better World by Susanne Bier.